top of page

 The Origins of Matcha: A Journey Through History

-The story of matcha begins in China, where it was first introduced to Japan during the 12th century as a medicinal beverage.
+The story of matcha history and culture begins in China, where it was first introduced to Japan during the 12th century as a medicinal beverage.
 It wasn’t until the age of the samurai that matcha became a popular drink, closely associated with Zen Buddhism and the tea ceremony.
 Over time, matcha became deeply intertwined with Japanese culture, valued not only for its invigorating properties but also for its role in fostering mindfulness and reflection.

 Matcha Tea Powder